 5. a) If you select ‘Custom’ you would be directed to a new page where you can customize the parent settings and lock any of the settings and categories.

 b) Click the lock icon to either lock or unlock individual categories and settings.

 The changed control level will be applied to the parent and modified settings displayed to him when he logs in to the parent portal.

-If you change to ‘No Control’ the parent will be displayed a message informing him about the same when he navigates to the ‘Settings’ tab in his parent portal UI.
+If you change to ‘No Control’ the parent will not be displayed the ‘Settings’ tab in his parent portal UI.